-Net Leveraged Portfolio Yield (NLPY) 14.7%
+Net Leveraged Portfolio Yield (NLPY) of 16% compared with 15.3% at June 30, 2023

-^{} NLPY is a non-IFRS measure used by management to assess its return on deployed capital and used external bank financing.
-The NLPY is calculated by taking the quarterly annualized mortgage income of the MIC mortgage portfolio, less bank interest on the leverage SPV portfolio, then divided by the MIC mortgage portfolio.
+NLPY, a non-IFRS metric, serves as a tool employed by management to evaluate its return on deployed capital and the utilization of external bank financing.
+The NLPY is derived from quarterly mortgage income, which is annualized to determine the MIC portfolio yield.
+Subsequently, the SPV net yield is computed by deducting bank interest from this yield, and the resultant yields are consolidated and divided by the total MIC mortgage portfolio amount.